Explore bullish chart patterns that signal potential price increases, helping traders make informed decisions and improve trading strategies.

 Ascending Triangle Below last higher low

-To manage risk effectively, limit your exposure to 1-2% of your trading capital per trade [2][3].
-This approach ensures no single trade can heavily impact your portfolio.
+To manage risk effectively, limit your exposure to 1-2 % of your trading capital per trade [2][3].
+Position sizing calculators or the risk module inside LuxAlgo’s backtesters can automate this process.

 Pattern and Indicator Combinations